WayGang/601mini2/README.md

 retrain:

+10% of the dataset will be used for testing, and another 10% will be used for validation.

 You may use your own dataset to train the model, just add the path of your dataset to the end of the terminal command.

 label_image: